Skip to content

 Total cross-border tax: ~₹1.5 lakh on ₹14.14 lakh income, effective rate of 10.6%.

-The same retiree as a UK resident under FIG (worldwide tax basis post-4-years): ~25-35% effective.
+The same retiree as a UK resident under (worldwide tax basis post-4-years): ~25-35% effective.
 Malaysia's territorial advantage is roughly ₹2 lakh per year saved.

 What we actually do for MM2H Indian retirees